Textrux/website/docs/architecture.md

 This layer defines the fundamental grouping rules that operate on the binary filled/empty cells:

 **In Textrux's Implementation**:
-- **Binary Proximity Grouping**: Filled cells that are adjacent (4-connected) form natural groups
+- **8-Connected Proximity Grouping**: Filled cells that are adjacent (including corners: N, S, E, W, NE, NW, SE, SW) form natural groups
-- **Density-Based Clustering**: Cells close together spatially are considered related
+- **Density-Based Clustering**: Cells close together spatially are considered related through their expanded outline
 - **Pre-Shape Analysis**: Groups are formed before we try to understand what shapes they make

 **Why This Matters**: This layer creates the raw material that higher layers will interpret as meaningful structures.
-Without proper aggregation rules, spatial relationships would be lost.
+The 8-connected rule means that diagonally adjacent filled cells are considered part of the same aggregate, enabling recognition of more complex spatial patterns.

 ### Layer 3: Foundations
 **Recognizable Base Shapes** _(Metaphor: Cinder Blocks)_

-The foundation layer takes aggregated groups and identifies them as basic, nameable shapes:
+The foundation layer takes aggregated groups and identifies them as basic, nameable shapes based on how many empty rectangular perimeters can be drawn around them:

 **In Textrux's Implementation**:

-- **Cell Clusters**: Groups of spatially related filled cells that form coherent units
+**Blocks**: Created when **2 empty rectangular perimeters** can be drawn around filled cells
+- Think of it as: filled cells with 2 layers of "breathing room" around them
+- Blocks represent major structural units that are well-separated from other content

+**Cell Clusters**: Created when **1 empty rectangular perimeter** can be drawn around filled cells
-- **Blocks**: Rectangular arrangements of filled cells
+- Think of it as: filled cells with 1 layer of "breathing room" around them
+- Cell clusters are sub-units within blocks, representing more tightly grouped content
+- Each block contains one or more cell clusters

+**Block Subclusters**: Formed when blocks are close enough that their "frames" interact
+- **Linked**: When the frames of two blocks overlap
+- **Locked**: When the frame of one block overlaps the border of another
+- Block subclusters represent related blocks that should be considered together

-- **Block Clusters**: Collections of related blocks
+**Block Clusters**: The rectangular area encompassing a set of block subclusters
-- **Subclusters**: Contiguous portions within larger clusters
+- Represents the overall boundary around related structural units

+**Cell Subclusters**: Sets of filled cells within a cell cluster that are **contiguous** (4-connected: N, S, E, W only)
+- These are the actual connected "chunks" of data within a cell cluster
+- Uses 4-connected (not 8-connected) because we want distinct, directly touching groups

 **Trait Analysis System**: The heart of BSS, implementing four categories of spatial analysis: